dpgmediamagazines/django-arctic/docs/reference.md

 arctic provides a search endpoint via `advanced_search_form_class` which accepts a regular `django.forms.Form`.
 A basic implementation of an advanced search form must implement the `get_search_filter()`.
+Also you can create choice field with name `quick_filters` and  `QuickFiltersSelect` widget to create tabs with filters on bottom of search input.
 Example:

     class ExampleListView(ListView):